bioinfokushwaha/Livestock_Genomics/README.md

 # Workshop
-Materials for the NIAB workshop 2024.
+Materials for the NIAB workshop.